at0082a/midterm-project-6/README.md

-# Food Now - Food Order Pick-up WebApp
+# Pizza Uto - Food Ordering WebApp

 Pizza Uto is a web application for a single restaurant wher a user can order food for pick-up.
 Users can view the menu and select a pizza or beverage with an option to select a size of small, medium or large.
 The user can view all items in a cart and proceed to a check out page.